graphistry/NVIDIA-morpheus-mlflow-plugin/README.md

                morpheus-sdk-client
 ```

-Shell to the **sdk-cli-helper** and copy models to `/common`, which is mapped by default to `/opt/morpheus/common` on the host and where MLFlow will have access to model files.
+Shell to the **sdk-cli-helper** and copy models to `/common`, which is mapped by default to `/opt/morpheus/common` on the host and where MLflow will have access to model files.

 ```
 kubectl -n $NAMESPACE exec sdk-cli-helper -- cp -RL /workspace/models /common